aaronhackney/pycdo/README.md

 # Requirements
 See requirements.txt for more information
-- Python Version 3.8 or newer is strongly recommended.
+- Python Version 3.8 or newer is recommended.
 - This library was developed uner Python 3.9

 # Installation
-The intent is to make this library availaible in pypi.
+The intent is to eventually make this library availaible in pypi.
 While it is under development, one can install via git hub.

 ## Create virtual environment
 ```